Lee-Yang formalism for phase transitions of interacting fermions using tensor networks: Conclusions

 \section{Conclusions}

 Predicting the phase diagram of interacting fermionic systems is a central problem in quantum condensed matter physics.
 Here, we have implemented a Lee-Yang formalism for interacting fermionic quantum many-body systems featuring charge density wave.
-We realized it for a fermionic chain with strong interactions to map out its phase diagram.
-We have shown that the approach makes it possible to predict a variety of charge density waves that form at different fillings and interaction strengths.
+We applied it for a fermionic chain with strong interactions to map out its phase diagram.
+We have shown that the approach enables us to predict a variety of charge density waves that form at different fillings and interaction strengths.
 Our formalism combines recent developments in Lee-Yang theories of quantum phase transitions with many-body methods based on tensor networks.
-Specifically, from the high cumulants of the order parameter, we have extracted the dominant zeros of the moment generating function, and from their convergence points in the thermodynamic limit, we could predict the occurrence of quantum phase transitions.
+Specifically, from the high cumulants of the order parameter, we have extracted the dominant zeros of the moment-generating function, and from their convergence points in the thermodynamic limit, we could predict the occurrence of quantum phase transitions.
 Here, we evaluated the high cumulants using tensor-network methods.
-Moreover, since high cumulants in principle are measurable, the approach may be relevant for future experiments.
-Our results also provide a starting point for applications of this Lee-Yang formalism to complex quantum many-body systems such as doped Hubbard models featuring charge density waves and other symmetry broken states.
+Moreover, since high cumulants are, in principle, measurable, the approach may be relevant for future experiments.
+Our results also provide a starting point for applications of this Lee-Yang formalism to complex quantum many-body systems such as doped Hubbard models featuring charge density waves and other symmetry-broken states.
+It would also be interesting to explore whether our Lee-Yang formalism can be extended to topological phase transitions, where a system changes its global properties rather than its local order---for example, by going from a trivial insulator to a topological insulator with a non-zero topological invariant.
+Unlike the conventional phase transitions that we have considered, topological phase transitions often occur without symmetry breaking, and they are reflected in changing Chern numbers or Berry phases.
+We leave this question as an open problem for future studies.